Blog

 Maintaining the Momentum: Preventing Burnout in Fast-Paced Roles

-Dynamic environments create energy and engagement.
-They also create risk.
+A fast-paced, dynamic environment creates energy and engagement, but it also creates the risk of unsustainable intensity if not managed correctly.
 The same autonomy and pace that make work exciting can tip into unsustainable intensity if you’re not careful.

 The Balance of Effort and Ease